Are Your Valuables Secure in a Hotel Safe?

 If a hotel does not have enough security to protect the master code, anyone can access the safe.

 4. Relying on the Original Override Code

 Data security specialists point out another problem.
-When safes are initially purchased, they come with an override code—usually 0000 or 9999.
-But it depends on the hotel manager to change the manufacturer’s override code and many do not.
+When initially purchased, safes come with an override code—usually 0000 or 9999.
+However, it depends on the hotel manager to change the manufacturer’s override code, and many do not.

 5. Multiple Modes of Entry